 “Clusters,” Yuill says, “help develop new & existing companies through innovation and contribute to economic growth & job creation”.

-The businesses and research laboratories located at Cleantech Commons will help to significantly advance energy, environmental and climate innovations that have both national and global impact.
+The businesses and research laboratories located at Cleantech Commons will help to significantly advance energy, environment and climate innovations that have both national and global impact.

 Designed to tap into the region’s growing cleantech innovation ecosystem, Cleantech Commons will provide companies with access to the facilities, resources, knowledge, expertise and mentorship they require to: